OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-29-developer-position-bordeaux.md

 - Development in Unix-like environments;

-- Experience in open-source development (collaborative development tools, interaction with the community, ...);
+- Experience with code optimisation, parallelism (pthread, OpenMP, MPI), debugging (valgrind, gdb);

-- Fluency in one or several of C, C++, Python, Cython, assemblers;
+- Fluency in several of C, C++, Python, Cython, assemblers;

 - Fluency in English;

 The following are not prerequisites but would be very much appreciated:

-- Experience with code optimisation, parallelism, etc;
+- Experience in open-source development (collaborative development tools, interaction with the community, ...);

 - Experience with computational mathematics software, in particular [SageMath](http://sagemath.org) or [PARI/GP](http://pari.math.u-bordeaux.fr/);